Saxo says content with current margin requirements for traders

 Claus Nielsen, Head of Markets at Saxo Bank, said it had been the right decision to raise margin requirements before the vote.
 "We are content with the current margins and continue to monitor volatility closely," he said.

-Saxo Bank, whose rivals include FXCM Inc FXCM.N Interactive Brokers Group Inc (IBKR.O) and Monex Group (8698.T), is among the global top 10 in retail forex trading.
+Saxo Bank, whose rivals include FXCM Inc Interactive Brokers Group Inc and Monex Group, is among the global top 10 in retail forex trading.
+(Reporting by Anirban Nag, editing by Nigel Stephenson)